myfreax/docker-php/README.md

 Please read [docs](./docs/getting-started.md)

 ## TODO

-- [ ] Solve the problem of integrating PHP framework
+- [ ] Write a php script that integrates with the framework(Such as Laravel,Symfony)
 - [ ] Write usage documentation
 - [ ] Test on Windows